Sejal707/addition-of-2-rational-no/README.md

 # addition-of-2-rational-no
-c++ code for addition of 2 rational no of form p/q
+c++ code for addition of 2 rational no of form p/q in simplest form author-sejal sharma